Whistleblower to FAA and OSHA: new, serious safety violations at...

 • Practice Areas • Practices • Employment retaliation

 When you complain—formally or informally—about a workplace practice or action that you reasonably believe to be unlawful discrimination, a felony, or a serious danger, the law protects you from retaliation or backlash.
 When you raise concerns that your employer is engaging in prohibited discrimination—on the basis of race, gender, religion, national-origin, disability, age, ancestry, or other protected bases—your employer cannot legally subject you to actions that would deter someone from opposing discrimination.

-When you engage in protected activity by opposing unlawful discrimination, your employer cannot use your complaint as a basis to terminate you, reduce your hours, deny you a promotion, or otherwise mistreat you.
+When you engage in protected activity by opposing unlawful discrimination, or by participating in an investigation about such discrimination, your employer cannot use your complaint as a basis to terminate you, reduce your hours, deny you a promotion, or otherwise mistreat you.
 Your employer cannot use your opposition to discrimination to change your shift, or move your office, or change your title, or demote you.
 And just because you have complained about discrimination, your employer cannot drastically change your work responsibilities, give you a bad review, or take any other action that would dissuade a reasonable worker from opposing discrimination.

 If you have complained about illegal discrimination in your workplace, illegal activity, or serious workplace safety issues—and have experienced retaliation as a result—we can help.

 If you plan to report discrimination, safety violations, or illegal activities, and are concerned about potential backlash, we can advise you on your rights and how to effectively lodge your complaint so you are protected to the fullest extent of the law.
 It is important to have an attorney involved as early as possible in the planning and process so there are no inadvertent missteps.